grumps/ansible-pelican/README.md

 Role Variables
 --------------

+### Undefined Variables
-A pelicanapp dictionary app must exist for each site as follows and do not have defaults. _note this will deploy multiple sites but they currently all need to use the same git version..._
+A pelicanapp dictionary app must exist for each site as follows and do not have defaults.
 ```
 pelicanapp:
     - {